 The brunch menu here in Sevva has a specialty dish with eggs and truffle as the hero.
 Not only that, they also have a lot of signature dishes that taste just as good, such as their dosa, green soup, and minced chicken.

-They don’t stop at the savory brunches, they also had prepared a wide variety of sweet dishes for people who have a sweet tooth, one of the most famous sweet dishes they had is their crunch cake, made out of a soft and fluffy vanilla chiffon sponge cake that is then topped with cream and honeycombs.
-Another classic is their Milles Feuilles.
+They don’t stop at the savoury brunch, they also prepare a wide variety of sweet dishes for people who have a sweet tooth, one of the most famous being their Crunch Cake, made out of a soft and fluffy vanilla chiffon sponge cake topped with cream and honeycombs.
+Another classic and my favourite sweet treat is their Milles Feuilles.
 Make sure you try it out!

 10 Chater Road